 Joseph D. Allen, Esq.

 Joseph D. Allen is Senior Counsel for Criminal Justice Services at NCIA, working on all aspects of our sentencing mitigation and consultation services.
-He brings to NCIA years of criminal defense experience handling sentencing challenges for his clients in state and federal courts.
+He brings to NCIA years of criminal defense experience handling sentencing proceedings for his clients in state and federal courts.
 While in private practice, Mr. Allen crafted meticulous and persuasive sentencing memoranda and coordinated compelling presentations at sentencing hearings.
-Mr. Allen achieved a consistent track record of getting his clients the best possible sentence.
+Mr. Allen achieved a consistent track record of getting his clients the best possible sentence under the circumstances.

-In 2006, Mr. Allen received his J.D. from Arizona State University College of Law, where he was a Staff Writer on the ASU Law Journal and a Pedrick Scholar.
+Mr. Allen received his J.D. from Arizona State University College of Law, where he was a Staff Writer on the ASU Law Journal and a Pedrick Scholar.
 Mr. Allen is licensed to practice law in Arizona and Maryland, but does not give legal advice to defendants on behalf of NCIA.

 7130 Rutherford Road